-- a) Upfront, the DPE prepare regional or catchment wide strategic plans that are underpinned by the values and aspirations that communities wish to see reflected in the management of the natural, cultural and economic resources in their region.
-These values ought be articulated in the core principles of the plans.
-The plans would be based on the Ecologically Sustainable Development philosophy and provide a vision for future development and general land use management in that region, with priority given to delivery of long term economic benefits. - b) Similarly, it would be beneficial if the assessment of projects reaffirmed the correlation between the regional strategic plan and the proposal. - c) The Planning Assessment Commission ("PAC") be replaced with a review model where statements of claim by the various parties can be interrogated and cross examined.
+- b) Similarly, it would be beneficial if the assessment of projects reaffirmed the correlation between the regional strategic plan and the proposal. - c) The Planning Assessment Commission ("PAC") be replaced with a review model where statements of claim by the various parties can be interrogated and cross examined.
 In the interests of openness and transparency, interested parties ought be provided the opportunity to examine, challenge or explain the various assertions put before the PAC.
 Currently, whilst the PAC listens to all points of view, there is limited open discussion and dialogue about the relative merits or veracity of the evidence presented.
 Interested parties yearn for greater clarity in those forums as to which of all the often completing claims the PAC gives credence to.

-I recommend that the Government replace the PAC with a Development Assessment Commission ("DAC") chaired by a judge or pre-eminent lawyer to determine major projects.
+We recommend that the Government replace the PAC with a Development Assessment Commission ("DAC") chaired by a judge or pre-eminent lawyer to determine major projects.
 Parties would be able to be self-represented and the legal rules of evidence not apply.
 Cross examination of evidence would be a key aspect of DAC's work.
 Members of the DAC would be appointed via an independent, transparent process, say on the recommendation of relevant professional bodies.
 A comparable process that worked very well in the 1980's and 1990's was the NSW Office of The Commissioners of Inquiry for Environment and Planning, chaired by John Woodward.
 Evidence was tested in the public arena and there for all to see.
-I recommend the Government re-activate this approach.
+We recommend the Government re-activate this approach.

 - d) A third party merit review process be allowed so parties can challenge the factual basis of any development decisions in the courts.
 In Australia's democratic society this provision is important and will reduce the scope for opaque deals between proponents and government and catch inappropriate decisions. - e) Provide a means for those who make a Submission on an EIS to have a right of reply to the Response to Submissions document prepared by the proponent.
 Sometimes proponents are selective in their interpretation of points raised and valid concerns too easily dismissed; - f) Separate the functions of strategic planning and development assessment within Government.
 It is important in a planning sense that the strategic and regional planning process 'lead' the resources development agenda, so that our economic and cultural development is in accord with community aspirations and values and is mindful of the environmental and social values in a region.
-At present, major resources projects often 'spring up' and catch communities and Councils unawares with little prior knowledge or expectation. - g) Strengthen the regulatory monitoring and compliance function of Government to reinforce implementation of consent conditions.
-This is elaborated on in section 4 below. - h) Introduce to relevant government departments internal and external measures to protect against regulatory capture.
-Regulatory capture occurs when regulatory agencies change over time and move from acting in the public interest (their assigned statutory function) to promoting or advancing the interests of industries they are supposed to be regulating.
-It is akin to one interest group on the playing field seizing control of (ie 'capturing') the umpires, such that the game is no longer taking place on a level playing field.
+At present, major resources projects often 'spring up' and catch communities and Councils unawares with little prior knowledge or expectation.